sonic-net/SONiC/doc/Sonic-mclag-hld.md

 Diagram 7.3.1

 - The peer keepalive is the MLAG control channel in current implementation.
-- When the keepalive link is down, it causes the peer connection is lost.
-But both peers are healthy.
+- When the keepalive link is down, it causes the peer connection getting lost.
+But both peers are healthy in this case.
 - Irrespective of the status of peer link, both devices are considering the peer device is down.
-- This situation may be look as a split-brain scenario (Both peers are healthy but there is no more real time synchronization between the peer devices), the standby peer changes its LACP system ID to the local default.
+- This situation may look as a split-brain scenario (Both peers are healthy but there is no more real time synchronization between the peer devices), the standby peer changes its LACP system ID to the local default.
 Because the standby peer changed the LACP system ID, the CE device brings down the links connected to the standby.
 The result is all data traffic from CE are sent to the master.
 - If keepalive link is restored, peer connection will be established again, information will be sync’ed up between ICCP peers.
 When the ICCP connection is active, the standby will change local system ID to the peer system’s ID (MAC), hence the MC-LAG enabled links connected to standby will become active again.

 ### 7.3.2.
 Peer device failure